razielgdn/black-and-blue-pill-plus-with-openBLT/README.md

 # OpenBLT running on Bluepill Plus and Blackpill boards.

+## Introduction
 This project enables the use of the **OpenBLT** **bootloader** on **Bluepill** **Plus** and Blackpill development boards, providing a lightweight and flexible solution for firmware updates on STM32-based systems.

-## Introduction
-At this moment, the bootloader is ready to be used with RS232 and CAN buses.
+### Motivation
-I’m developing this project because I want to use the CAN protocol to flash a network of microcontrollers for future applications — such as an aquaponic system designed to raise fish, crustaceans, and plants.
-These microcontrollers will be used to control irrigation, lighting, and humidity, enabling automated and efficient system management.
+This project was developed with the goal of enabling firmware flashing over the **CAN protocol** for a network of microcontrollers.
+In future applications—such as an automated aquaponic system for raising fish, crustaceans, and plants—these microcontrollers will manage subsystems like irrigation, lighting, and humidity.
+Reliable, scalable firmware updates are essential for maintaining such a distributed control system.

+### STM32F103C8T6 Bluepill plus board
+At this stage, the OpenBLT bootloader is fully operational over both RS232 and CAN interfaces on the **Bluepill plus** board.

+The documentation for the device is available in its [GitHub repository](https://github.com/WeActStudio/BluePill-Plus), and a good summary can also be found on [stm32-base.org](https://stm32-base.org/boards/STM32F103C8T6-WeAct-Blue-Pill-Plus-Clone).

+### STM32F411CEU6 Blackpill V3.0 board
+I’m also evaluating the Blackpill V3.0 board for future use.
+While it lacks built-in CAN support and is a lower priority for OpenBLT migration, I plan to port the bootloader once the Bluepill-based implementation is complete.
+Documentation is available in the board’s [GitHub repository](https://github.com/WeActStudio/WeActStudio.BlackPill).
+Based on the schematic and hardware details, the STM32F411 MCU appears to be largely compatible with the STM32F403, requiring only minor adaptations for development.
+A helpful summary is also provided at [stm32-base.org](https://stm32-base.org/boards/STM32F401CEU6-WeAct-Black-Pill-V3.0).

+### OpenBLT Bootloader
+**OpenBLT** is open source and licensed under the GNU General Public License v3 (GPLv3).
+It was created and is maintained by **Feaser**.
+You can visit their [official website](https://www.feaser.com/openblt/doku.php?id=homepage) for more information and documentation.

+### Test applications
+The test applications were obtained from **John Blaiklock’s** [GitHub repository](https://github.com/miniwinwm/BluePillDemo), and the original source code was adapted for this project.

 ## Compile the bootloader
-Follow next steps to compile the bootloader maybe you will need install some prerequire packages.
+Follow the steps below to compile the bootloader.
+You may need to install some prerequisite packages depending on your system configuration.

 1. Clone the repo.
    - Using https:
    ```bash